alessandro-gentilini/knuth-interview-2006/README.md

 way to resolve this, and I reduced it to several other problems

 But I
-couldn’t solve the problem, in general, and little beknown, you know, I learned several years later that in fact three Israeli mathematicians had already proved that the problem had no solution;
+couldn't solve the problem, in general, and little beknown, you know, I learned several years later that in fact three Israeli mathematicians had already proved that the problem had no solution;
 that there was no way to solve this ambiguity problem, in finite time.
-But I didn’t know that during my honeymoon, and I just wanted to mention that, although I do love Jill, there were also other things that I love too, and one of them was the mystery of context-free languages.
-Another time I guess I should, I have to mention is the time when I forgot about one of our dates, and, when I was playing with the computer at Case Tech, but we won’t talk about that.
-But she doesn’t let me live that one down.
+But I didn't know that during my honeymoon, and I just wanted to mention that, although I do love Jill, there were also other things that I love too, and one of them was the mystery of context-free languages.
+Another time I guess I should, I have to mention is the time when I forgot about one of our dates, and, when I was playing with the computer at Case Tech, but we won't talk about that.
+But she doesn't let me live that one down.

 [31 - Getting my PhD and the problem of symmetric block designs with lambda equals two](http://webofstories.com/play/17090)
 ---------------------------------------------------------------------------------------------------------------------------